Manoeuvring evaluation

 Besides the general requirements outlined by IMO, there are normally requirements to the vessel related to the specific operation of the vessel.
 In order to evaluate the manoeuvring characteristics, model tests can be performed at the early design stage.

-Normally the manoeuvring tests are carried out as captive tests in our state of the art Large Amplitude Planar Motion Mechanism (LAPMM).
+Normally the manoeuvring tests are carried out as captive tests in our towing tank in our state of the art Large Amplitude Planar Motion Mechanism (LAPMM).
 These tests enable a fast and accurate determination of the manoeuvring characteristics of the vessel utilising the still water model.

 Moreover, such tests provide the necessary input for the numerical model description used in the simulator.
 Alternatively, the manoeuvring tests can be carried out as free sailing tests where the vessel is controlled by an autopilot or with a man in the loop.
 These tests are either carried out in our own facility (small manoeuvres) or at the facilities of our colleagues around the world.